cruise-automation/daytona/README.md

   -secret-env
       write secrets to environment variables (env: SECRET_ENV) -secret-path string
-      the full file path to store the JSON blob of the fetched secrets (env: SECRET_PATH) -token-path string
+      (deprecated) the full file path to store the JSON blob of the fetched secrets (env: SECRET_PATH) -token-path string
       a full file path where a token will be read from/written to (env: TOKEN_PATH) (default "~/.vault-token") -vault-auth-role string